phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 #### return types

-The promise returned should resolve with the following contents:
+The promise returned should resolve to an object with the following contents:

 1.  `start` : Indicates the start cursor position from which the quick view is valid.
 2.  `end` : Indicates the end cursor position to which the quick view is valid.
 These are generally used to highlight the hovered section of the text in the editor.
 3.  `content`: Either `HTML` as text, a `DOM Node` or a `Jquery Element`.

+#### Modifying the QuickView content after resolving `getQuickView` promise

+Some advanced/interactive extensions may need to do dom operations on the quick view content.
+In such cases, it is advised to return a domNode/Jquery element as content in `getQuickView`.
+Event Handlers or further dom manipulations can be done on the returned content element.
+The Quick view may be dismissed at any time, so be sure to check if the DOM Node is visible in the editor before performing any operations.

 #### Considerations